TEHIK-EE/TerminologyServices/input/pagecontent/terminology.md

  370135005 _Pathological process (attribute)_ = 441862004 _Infectious process (qualifier value)_,
  246075003 _Causative agent (attribute)_ = _49872002 Virus (organism)_

-**Classification** (et _klassifikaator_) is finite list of concepts, designed to suit best for statistical use case, but often used also for clinical documentation.
+**Classification** (et _klassifikaator_ or _klassifikatsioon_) is a finite list of concepts, designed to suit best for statistical use case, but often used also for clinical documentation.
 Classification is built on the closed world assumption, and even though they are updated like any other terminology asset, they aim to stay as stable as possible, and are therefore less flexible by design.
 Classifications inevitably contain so-called residue categories, because all concepts must fall under a category.
 The best known classifications in healthcare are the ones maintained by WHO: ICD-10 (et RHK-10), ICF (et RFK), ATC.
 For ICD-11 (et RHK-11), it is important to know, that while mortality and morbidity causes continue to be a classification, the foundation layer is planned to be closer to a nomenclature by nature.

 #### Hierarchy